LeadDyno/leaddyno-docs-site/index.md

 #### CRM Integration

 LeadDyno integrates with common CRM applications as a lead generation front end, pushing lead source information into Salesforce, SugarCRM or InfusionSoft.
-If you use other online marketing tools like MailChip, we've probably got an integration for you as well.
+If you use other online marketing tools like MailChimp, we've probably got an integration for you as well.

 #### Lead Follow Up &amp; Drip Sequences